Get Help Today(855) 593-1695

 - Denying drinking.

-- DUIs and legal issues due to drinking.
+- DUIs or other legal issues due to drinking.

 - Loved ones showing concern or asking about drinking habits.

 A person’s denial can make it hard for others to identify their unhealthy drinking habits.
-This denial can also stop high functioning alcoholics from getting the help needed for recovery.
+This denial can also stop high-functioning alcoholics from getting the help needed for recovery as their lives appear to be “normal.”

 Take action & empower yourself